salesforce/lwc-rfcs/text/0000-wire-reform.md

 * Only a `WireAdapter` with `contextSchema` can be contextualized, otherwise throws.
 * A `Contextualizer` can only be installed once on a given `EventTarget`, otherwise throws.
 * Each individual `ContextConsumer` has its own identity, and it can't be forged.
+* The identity of a `ContextConsumer` is bound to the provider.

 _Notes_:
 * `Contextualizer`'s options allow the control of the consumers, and can provide the same data for all consumers, or data based on the identity of each consumer, both cases are valid and supported.